Micron to bring microchip plant to upstate New York

-NEW YORK (AP) — Micron, one of the world’s largest microchip manufacturers, announced Tuesday it would open a semiconductor plant in upstate New York, promising a long-term investment of up to $100 billion and a plant that could bring 50,000 jobs to the state.
+NEW YORK (AP) — Micron, one of the world’s largest microchip manufacturers, announced Tuesday it would open a semiconductor plant in upstate New York, promising an investment of up to $100 billion over two decades and a plant that could bring 50,000 jobs to the state.

 The company was lured to the Syracuse area with help from a generous set of federal, state and local incentives, including up to $5.5 billion in state tax credits over 20 years.

-“An investment of this scale in the U.S. is simply not possible without significant government and community support,” Mehrotra said at the announcement.
+“An investment of this scale in the U.S. is simply not possible without significant government and community support,” Mehrota said at the announcement.

 In addition to tax credits, New York has pledged $200 million for road and infrastructure improvements where the plant is being built in suburban Clay and $100 million to a “community benefit” fund.
 The state also will review supplying the operation with low-cost power.

 Companies like Micron manufacture the diminutive chips that power everything from smartphones to computers to automobiles.
-The federal bill was aimed at bolstering U.S. competitiveness against China and avoiding another chip shortage like the one that derailed the automobile and technology industries during the pandemic.
+The bill was aimed at bolstering U.S. competitiveness against China and avoiding another chip shortage like the one that derailed the auto and tech industries during the pandemic.

-The company plans to invest up to $100 billion over the next 20-plus years, with the first investment of $20 billion planned by the end of the decade.
-The deal is also expected to bring more than 9,000 jobs to Micron, and officials believe it could also bring close to 40,000 other ancillary jobs to the region, from suppliers to contractors, Schumer said.
+The company plans to invest $100 billion over the next 20 years, with the first investment of $20 billion planned by the end of the decade, Schumer said.
+The deal is also expected to bring more than 9,000 jobs to Micron and officials believe it could also bring close to 40,000 other ancillary jobs to the region, from suppliers to contractors, Schumer said.

 After signing the $280 billion bill last month, President Joe Biden touted the New York investment as proof that it was working.